-If you're going to dry your flannel shirt in the dryer then it's best to do so on low heat and remove it promptly at the end of a cycle to avoid wrinkles.
-However, if you choose to skip the dryer altogether, our flannel shirts can be air-dried with ease.
-Just squeeze out any excess water and lay flat to dry, being careful not to stretch the fabric so it doesn't lose it's shape.
+If you're going to dry your flannel shirt in the dryer, then it's best to do so on low heat and remove it promptly at the end of a cycle to avoid wrinkles.
+However, if you choose to skip the dryer altogether, most flannel shirts can be air-dried quickly.
+Just squeeze out any excess water and lay flat to dry, being careful not to stretch the fabric, so it doesn't lose its shape.

 Once your iron is warmed up you have a couple of options.
 First, you could use a pressing cloth between the iron and the flannel shirt to prevent getting that shininess from ironing too long or too hot.
 Or you could simply turn the shirt inside out and iron on the wrong side, thus protecting that soft, raised finish on the front.

 Spray a little moisture from the iron onto the fabric and move the iron slightly every second or two to keep the fabric from overheating.
 Wool flannel must be damp when ironed to avoid scorching, and all flannel shirts should be inspected after one or two passes to see if they have been ironed smooth.
 Basically, don't get too lost in that new TV series you're obsessed with when ironing flannel since this might cause you to risk overheating the fabric (yes, we've all been there!).